AndriyFujii/PikaChat/README.md

 Currently it only saves received messages, so it won't log private messages you've sent, only ones that you've received.

-Since it doesn't takes the CloudAMQP URl in consideration, it could end up saving chats from exchanges with the same name.
+Since it doesn't takes the CloudAMQP URL in consideration, it could end up saving chats from exchanges with the same name in the same log archive.